calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

     * GDPR
         * [Your rights as a data subject](https://www.gov.uk/government/publications/data-protection-rights-for-data-subjects/data-protection-rights-for-data-subjects)
         * Documentary about Nestle abuse in 3rd world - 2 episodes - after episode 1 aired he walked in with a lawer and invoked data protection act (predecesssor of GDPR)
+            * You can make a Subject Access Request by law
         * Organisations
             * Must register with the information commission
             * Have an obligation to keep you data secure